Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Tow, Plant-Based Tinder From 120 Years Ago

-Skins of hemp and typha fibre.
+Skeins of hemp and typha fibre.

 Nettle, purpose-made Tow.
 Made by the author.